mandelsoft/spiff/README.md

 #### `(( read("file.yml") ))`

 Read a file and return its content.
-There is support for two content types:
+There is support for three content types:
-`yaml` files and `text` files.
+`yaml` files,`text` files and `binary` files.
+Reading in binary mode will result in a base64 encoded multi-line string.

 If the file suffix is `.yml`, `.yaml` or `.json`, by default the yaml type is used.
 If the file should be read as `text`, this type must be explicitly specified.
+In all other cases the default is `text`, therefore reading a binary file (for example an archive) urgently requires specifying the `binary` mode.

 An optional second parameter can be used to explicitly specifiy the desired return type: `yaml` or `text`.
 For _yaml_ documents some addtional